BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_fellowship.md

 ## ARMY COMPOSITION

-This army may include: Gandalf the Grey; Aragorn, Strider; Boromir of Gondor; Gimli; Legolas; Frodo Baggins; Samwise Gamgee; Arwen; Meriadoc Brandybuck; Peregrin Took; Bill the Pony; Smeagol.
+This army may include: Gandalf the Grey; Aragorn, Strider; Boromir of Gondor; Gimli; Legolas; Frodo Baggins; Samwise Gamgee; Arwen; Meriadoc Brandybuck; Peregrin Took; Bill the [Pony]; Smeagol.

 ## ARMY BONUS

-**"You have my sword."** - As long as Frodo is alive and on the table (or escapes the board in Scenarios where this applies), all models from The Fellowship army list gain the Fearless special rule.
+**"You have my sword."** - As long as Frodo is alive and on the table (or escapes the board in Scenarios where this applies), all models from The Fellowship army list gain the [Fearless] special rule.
 Additionally, a force that consists solely of models from The Fellowship army list will never be considered broken if Frodo is alive and on the table (or escapes the board in Scenarios where this applies).

 ## HEROES OF THE FELLOWSHIP